 Why paper is critical, different perspectives

 By collecting this base information on paper, you can collect casual notes.
-An important part of building your social media partner strategy is to inquire with other business professionals for insite and wisdom.
+An important part of building your social media partner strategy is to inquire with other business professionals for insight and wisdom.
+For example, if you’re just getting started out on social media to market your business, the seo experts from themarketingheaven.com would be the ones you would turn to.
+After then come other digital marketing experts.

 Once you have a few forms filled out with basic research information and notes, sit down with a co-worker or professional peer and ask for sixty seconds of brainstorming.
 In many cases they will confirm ideas or assumptions, or brutally detail something that should have been completely obvious from a different perspective.